brandenoz/azure-network-protocols/README.md

 </p>

 <h1>Inspecting Traffic Between Computers</h1>
 In this project, we will use Wireshark, a protocol analyzer to observe network traffic between two virtual machines that we will create.
+If you haven't created a virtual machine before, check out my previous project here: https://github.com/brandenoz/virtual-machine.

 <h2>Environments and Technologies Used</h2>